The world famous Malt Whisky Trail is just one of the many opportunities, that Tour 3 provides, to capture the spirit of Moray Speyside.

-The site has been used for worship long before the current 12th century building was erected.
+The site was used for worship long before the 12th century building was erected.
 It was probably the site of an early Celtic church dating back to the 6th century.

 A rounded Norman arch stands at the entrance to the chancel.
-Below the south window of the chancel there is caged enclosure which houses an ancient bell.
-It is thought that the bell, which is made of silver and copper, was blessed, personally, by the Pope.
+Below the south window of the chancel, there is a caged enclosure which houses an ancient bell.
+It is thought that the bell, made of silver and copper, was personally blessed by the Pope.

 A Pictish carved stone stands by the gate leading to the graveyard.
 Although weathered, the traditional Pictish symbols of an eagle, notched rectangle and z-rod can still be seen.

-A variety of trees surround the many paths that lead to picturesque and scenic views.
-The main path circumnavigates the loch that is stocked with rainbow trout.
+Various trees surround the many paths that lead to picturesque views.
+The main trail circumnavigates the loch that is stocked with rainbow trout.

-Red squirrels, rabbit and roe deer are just some of the wildlife that can be observed in the park.
-Alongside the swans and moorhen that glide across the loch.
+Red squirrels, rabbits and roe deer are just some of the wildlife observed in the park, alongside the swans and moorhen that glide across the loch.

 Inhabited as far back as 600 AD, the Rothes street plan forms a Saltire in honour of St. Andrew.

-The pagoda rooftops and charcoal stained bonded warehouses of the 4 distilleries are evidence of its position at the heart of the world famous Malt Whisky Trail and Speyside.
+The four distilleries’ pagoda rooftops and charcoal-stained bonded warehouses are evidence of its position at the heart of the world-famous Malt Whisky Trail and Speyside.

 Situated at the north end of Rothes, the distillery has an excellent visitor centre and 22 acres of gardens and glen.
 They can be accessed via a landscaped woodland path from the car park.

 At the south end of the village lies the remains of Rothes Castle.
-Built on a hill by Peter de Pollok about 1200 AD to command traffic up and down this stretch of Speyside.
-Overlooking the High Street, the massive outer wall is the only fragment of the once magnificent castle that remains.
+It was built on a hill by Peter de Pollok about 1200 AD to command traffic up and down this stretch of Speyside.
+Overlooking the High Street, the massive outer wall is the only fragment of the once magnificent castle.

-A broad tree lined High Street, almost a mile long, welcomes the passing motorist to this picturesque village.
+Almost a mile long, a broad tree-lined High Street welcomes the passing motorist to this picturesque village.

-Towards the south west end of the village is the square and the village focal point.
+Towards the southwest end of the village are the square and the village focal point.

-The pack horse bridge can be found where the Lour burn is crossed by the High Street.
-Built before 1624, it leads to an ivy covered gable wall in the cemetery which was once part of the old Kirk of St. Drostan (Skirdustan).
+The packhorse bridge can be found where the High Street crosses the Lour Burn.
+Built before 1624, it leads to an ivy-covered gable wall in the cemetery which was once part of the old Kirk of St. Drostan (Skirdustan).

 The Parish Church sits on the side of the square nearest the River Spey.
 It was built to replace St Drostan’s Church as part of the new town development in 1812.

-The other end of Aberlour is home to a different, but equally famous industry.
-Walkers Shortbread is the largest independent biscuit maker in the UK, and produces 60% of all the shortbread exported from Scotland.
+The other end of Aberlour is home to a different but equally famous industry.
+Walkers Shortbread is the largest independent biscuit maker in the UK, producing 60% of all the shortbread exported from Scotland.
 Exporting to over 40 countries, it is also the UK’s largest biscuit exporter.

 Extended and altered in 1845, the Z-plan tower house is an impressive tower pierced by small windows and shot-holes.

-Extensions to the castle were made in the 18th and 19th century and include the lower wing.
+Extensions to the castle were made in the 18th and 19th centuries and included the lower wing.